KSR-santhanam/Online-Shopping/README.md

 - Integration with payment gateways for actual transactions.
 - Enhanced product catalog features.
 - Addition of order history and tracking functionalities.

-**11. Acknowledgments:**

-Special thanks to the developers, contributors, and communities behind the technologies used in this project.
-Their ongoing efforts have played a pivotal role in the success of this online shopping platform.